uvarc/rc-learning/content/notes/fiji-omero/index.md

 ### Download the Example Scripts

-To follow along, you can download the Jython scripts presented in this tutorial through **[this link](/scripts/fiji/fiji-omero-scripts.zip)**.
+To follow along, you can download the Jython scripts presented in this tutorial through [this link](/scripts/fiji/fiji-omero-scripts.zip).

 ### Check your OMERO Database Account